Hofstede’s 6 Cultural Dimensions Examples

 Monochronic: Monochronic members focus on one task at a time and work hard to meet deadlines.
 They also adhere to plans, schedules, and time because time is valuable.
 For example, people in North America and Northern Europe are mostly monochronic.

 Polychronic: Polychronic members are continually late, do many things at once, are easily distracted, and endure interruptions.
 Additionally, they are not obsessed with schedules because time is not highly valued.
 For example, people in Kenya, Argentina, African America, and Asia are polychronic.
-The monochronic versus polychronic time is a chronemic nonverbal communication.
+Monochronic versus polychronic time is a chronemic form of nonverbal communication.

 Conclusion

-In conclusion, Hofstede’s Dimensions of National Culture are Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
-It is an important tool for a friendly environment in an international organization.
+In conclusion, Hofstede’s Dimensions of National Culture are the Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
+It is an essential tool for a friendly environment in an international organization.

 What is Culture?

 Culture is a set of values, beliefs, attitudes, behaviors, symbols, and norms people share in a society or community.
 The cultures vary from country to country and community to community.
 For example, Malaysian culture is not similar to Australian culture.
-Additionally, the culture of African Americans is not similar to White Americans.
+Additionally, the culture of African Americans is not identical to that of White Americans.

 Citation for this Article (APA 7th Edition)